 From 2021-2022 forward, the law establishes a new calculation to determine the number that represents the maximum Performance Index score.
-The law now requires the number to be derived separately for schools and districts by taking the average of the highest two percent of Performance Index Scores achieved by all schools for the current school year for the school calculation and the average of the highest two percent of Performance Index Scores achieved by all districts for the current school year for the districts for the current school year for the district calculation.
+The law now requires the number to be derived separately for schools and districts by taking the average of the highest two percent of Performance Index Scores achieved by all schools and districts for the current school year, separately.
 Community schools are included in the school-level calculation.

-It is important to understand that because the law requires the Department to use current school year data, (i.e. - the 2021-2022 maximum will be derived using the average of the highest 2 percent of school or district Performance Index scores from the 2021-2022 school year), the maximum PI score will change throughout the reporting window.
-Only when the reporting window closes, and all appeals are processed, can the final maximums be calculated so that school and district personnel will be able to see how they performed against the standards.
+It is important to understand that because the law requires the Department to use current school year data, (i.e. - the 2022-2023 maximum will be derived using the average of the highest 2 percent of school or district Performance Index scores from the 2022-2023 school year), the maximum PI score will change throughout the reporting window.
+Additionally, state law also requires that summer Grade 3 ELA scores are included in Report Card calculations.
+Only when all applicable reporting windows close, and all appeals are processed, can the final maximums be calculated so that school and district personnel will be able to see how they performed against the standards.